benem3000/mcspatched/README.md

 `cosign verify --key cosign.pub ghcr.io/benem3000/mcspatched-bazzite`

 ## Removal
-If you need to revert to the stock Wi-Fi behavior, you can rebase back to the standard Bazzite image and remove the kernel argument:
+If you need to revert to the stock Wi-Fi behavior, you should unenroll the security key before leaving the custom image.

 ### 1. Delete the kernel argument:
 `sudo rpm-ostree kargs --delete="mac80211.skip_mcs_check=1"`

+### 2. Unenroll the Secure Boot Key (Optional)
+If you wish to completely remove the custom Secure Boot key from your system's firmware, run:

+`sudo mokutil --delete /usr/share/mcspatched/public_key.der`

+*(You will be prompted to create a temporary password before rebooting.
+In the MOKManager screen, select "Delete MOK", confirm the key details, and enter the temporary password to finalize the removal.)*

-### 2. Rebase back to standard Bazzite:
+### 3. Rebase back to standard Bazzite:
 `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite:stable`

-### 3. Unenroll the Secure Boot Key (Optional)
-If you wish to completely remove the custom Secure Boot key from your system's firmware, navigate to the directory containing the `public_key.der` file and run:

-`sudo mokutil --delete public_key.der`

 ### 4. Reboot your system to apply the changes.
 `systemctl reboot`

-*(If you unenrolled the MOK, you will be prompted to create a temporary password before rebooting.
-In the MOKManager screen, select "Delete MOK", confirm the key details, and enter the temporary password to finalize the removal.)*